 - 1 cup frozen corn

-- 5 cups chopped Romaine lettuce (or spinach if you prefer)
+- 5 cups Romaine lettuce *rinsed and chopped

 - Line up each empty jar.